 What questions should you ask as you contact other providers to help you make an informed choice?

-Here we take a look at some broad areas of exploration as well as some specific questions you should ask as you interview potential background check providers.
+Here we look at some broad areas of exploration and specific questions you should ask as you interview potential background check providers.

 What’s the Process?

-One important, general, question that can yield a number of important insights is simply asking what the background provider’s process is.
+One important question that can yield some important insights is asking what the background provider’s process is.
 How and what kind of background checks do they provide?
 How do they gather the information?

 Ross Jurewitz, founder and managing attorney with Jurewitz Law Group says time matters.
 That’s particularly true in this tight employment environment.
 “Are you going to have to wait for a turnaround time of a couple of weeks?
 A couple of days?
 This can greatly impact your hiring or consultation process, so it’s very important to know,” he says.
 Fortunately, he notes, “a lot of services list their turnaround times on their websites.”
 If they don’t, though, make sure to ask.

 Sharon Dylan is the co-founder of, and a career coach with, Management Help, LLC.
 Like Jurewitz, she believes understanding the firm’s timeline is critical.
 “They should be able to provide a close timeline as to what you were using before, or even better, a more compressed timeline to provide results,” she says.
 In this hiring environment, Dylan says, “a quick employee onboarding timeline can spell the applicant’s acceptance of the job offer or not.”